 The Skeema.io CI system does not access your actual database servers.
 All behavior operates on your schema repo alone.
 The application just needs read-only access to your schema repo’s code, and a few other permissions in order to comment on pull requests or update commit statuses.

-After each commit, your repo’s
+After each commit, your schema repo’s

-*.sql files are scanned for
+*.sql files will be scanned for

 CREATE PROCEDURE, and

 CREATE FUNCTION statements that have been changed in the commit.
 Each modified object is checked for common problems, such as:

 - Problematic character sets